Brain Babies: How are We Supposed to Compete?

 Anyway, I, at least, write horror.
 I write other stuff, too: fantasy, (light) SF, and even kids’ stuff.
 All under my own name.
 I catch flak for this once in a while.
 People are all like, “You write erotic horror (I do) and children’s books under the same name?!?
 What if someone reads your kids’ books and decides to see what else you write?”

 Um, great!
 As long as they don’t show my erotic horror to their kids, I don’t see a problem.
 And, even if they do, that is not on me.
-That’s shitty parenting.
+That’s horrible parenting.
 Not my fault.
-I sure as fuck don’t show the nasty stuff to my own kids.
+I sure as hell don’t show the nasty stuff to my own kids.
 Hell, I don’t even show the creepy, unsettling stuff to my kids.
 When they’re older, sure, if they want to read it.
 But, no way am I going to scar my children for life as they read graphic depictions of torture and dismemberment (along with a joke or two, usually).
 They can read that stuff when they’re teens, I guess.
 But, not the erotic stuff.
 They aren’t reading that until they’re, I don’t know, thirty?
 Maybe when I’m dead.
-I don’t want them to have to look at me afterward, to know the kind of sick, evil shit that goes on in my mind.
+I don’t want them to have to look at me afterward, to know the kind of sick, evil stuff that goes on in my mind.

 My six-year-old, after I said “Hi” to about four total strangers in a row (she and I were walking home from the park), asked me why I did that.

 “I’m being friendly,” I said.
 “I like to be friendly.
 I think the world would be a better place if more people took the time to say ‘hello’.”

 She said, “Okay, yeah, but why are you friendly?
 You write horror.”